 Major universities like Stanford, University of Washington, Princeton, and Columbia are all cancelling or suspending “in-person” classes.
 Many companies have cancelled conferences, restricted travel, and some companies (Facebook, Twitter, Microsoft, Google, and Apple to name a few) are asking employees to work from home.

 One luxury of working with a San Francisco Bay Area based firm is we are used to disasters and disaster preparedness.
 Last year we had to contend with PG&E shutting off power to millions of people in Northern California in an effort to limit downed power lines causing deadly wildfires.
-Polaris Greystone was able to continue our everyday work without missing a beat.
+Polaris Wealth was able to continue our everyday work without missing a beat.